-Plus, part of your entrance fee and ongoing monthly fees may be tax-deductible, and a portion of your entrance fee will always be refundable to you or your estate.
+Plus, part of your entrance fee and ongoing monthly fees may be tax-deductible.
 As with any financial decision, we recommend you consult your tax adviser about possible tax deductions with Life Care.

 Not all Life Care communities in Florida have Abbey Delray’s solid reputation for independent living and genuine, person-centered healthcare.
 That’s the promise and unbeatable value that comes with living at Abbey Delray.

 To learn more about how our Life Care community in Delray Beach, FL, can give you peace of mind for the future, simply complete the form on this page.